Alastier07/piso-net-project/README.md

-# Peso Set - Arduino Powered
+# Piso Set - Arduino Powered

 Welcome to the Peso Set project!
 This simple yet powerful system allows you to handle peso transactions using Arduino technology.